BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

     somewhat, but gear from safes will always be legendary.
   * Fixes some "shield" loot configurations which had an error and would never spawn, previously.
-* Makes Moonstones drop 2x more often
-* Luneshine weapons will drop in all world drop pools (this is identical to some functionality in UCP)
-* Legendary/Unique weapons are guaranteed to have Luneshine, unless they have specific custom accessories in that slot (ie: Marek's Mouth, Cry Baby, Longnail, Heartfull Splodger, and Cutie Killer)
-* Bosses are guaranteed to drop from their unique drop pools *(not actually tested yet)*
+* Boss drop pools are generally improved, and bosses are guaranteed to drop as many items from their unique drop pool as are in that pool. *(needs testing)*
+  * Bosses with just a single unique drop will therefore be guaranteed to drop that item.
+  * If a boss has more than one in their drop pool, you may get duplicates of one rather than one of each.
 * Fixes/Changes to some enemies' drop poools:
   * Badass loot drops have been improved
   * Chubby drop pool has been improved.  *(Though the only chubbies in the